hopsoft/legion/README.md

     # expensive operations & logic
   end

-  # runs before each method invocation
+  # runs after the new process has been forked and
+  # after DRb has been started (exposing the object as a service)
-  before :work do
+  after_fork do
     # db reconnect, etc...
   end